Student to Student

 Finally, the issue of language: Most of the world’s languages are not taught at universities in the U.S., and you will not be expected to presently have a command of Mongolian or Swahili.
 Finding a tutor, private course,

-or even self-study materials and describing these efforts in an application can demonstrate an earnest commitment to language study.
+or even self-study materials and describing these efforts in an application can demonstrate an earnest commitment to Language Learning.

 1. They are only for social science and policy people.
 Many sponsors encourage applicants from the arts and from hard sciences.
 Disciplines include dance, biology, music, and engineering.